fregnault/pytdm/README.md

 To see an example of the insertion of a TDm flux rope in a PLUTO AMR datafile see the [pluto_amr](https://github.com/fregnault/pytdm/tree/main/pytdm/examples/pluto_amr) example directory.

+# Incoming features

+Right now the code can add a TDm flux rope in a coconut simulation the `add_TDm_coconut`